Schaka/janitorr/README.md

 - within that host folder, put a copy of [application.yml](https://github.com/Schaka/janitorr/blob/develop/src/main/resources/application-template.yml) from this repository
-- adjust said copy with your own info like *arr, jellyfin and jellyseerr API keys and your preferred port
+- adjust said copy with your own info like *arr, Jellyfin and Jellyseerr API keys and your preferred port
-- you do NOT need to fill in a torrent client YET

-If using Jellyfin with filesystem access, ensure that Janitorr has access to the exact directory structure as Jellyfin.
+If using Jellyfin with filesystem access, ensure that Janitorr has access to the exact directory structure for the leaving-soon-dir as Jellyfin.
-If Jellyfin finds its TV shows under `/data/media/tv` Janitorr needs the exact same mapping for its Docker container.
+Additionally, make sure the *arrs directories are mapped the same way Janitorr into Janitorr as well.

+Janitorr creates symlinks from whatever directory it receives from the arrs' API into the leaving-soon-dir.
+If Radarr finds movies at `/data/media/movies` Janitorr needs to find them at `/data/media/movies` too.
+You need to ensure links can be created from the source (what's available in the arrs) to the destination (leaving-soon).
+Since Janitorr creates the "Leaving Soon" collection for you with the path given in the config file, it needs to be accessible by Jellyfin.
+If Janitorr thinks the directory can be found at `/somedir/leaving-soon`, Jellyfin needs to find it at `/somedir/leaving-soon` too.

 ### Docker config